 By Sam Yang - Get similar updates here

-Sometimes we are deciding not to decide because we are overwhelmed.
+Rather than a lack of motivation, sometimes we are deciding not to decide because we are overwhelmed.
+Our motivation is making whatever we are trying to do into too big of a deal.
 Instead of trying to understand why we are feeling this way, we try to overwhelm our sense of being overwhelmed with more motivation.
-We are not creating a solution, we are exacerbating the problem.
+We are not creating a solution, we are making the problem worse.

 An Overwhelming Wall